civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_navigationMenu.md

 You can use this hook to add new menu, add children to new menu and get the list of menu items for any parent.

-!!! note "Use the Civix implementation"
+!!! warning "Use the Civix implementation"
     [Civix](/extensions/civix.md) comes with helper functions `_EXTENSION_NAME_civix_insert_navigation_menu` and `_EXTENSION_NAME_civix_navigation_menu` that simplify the process of inserting menu items.
 Consider using these functions rather than using the examples below or writing your own implementation of this hook.

 ## Definition